techiediaries/techiediaries/_posts/2020/laravel/2020-09-21-laravel-8-rest-api-crud-mysql.md

 ## Conclusion

 We've reached the end of this tutorial.
 We created a REST API CRUD application with Laravel 8, PHP 7 and MySQL.
+Next, you can learn how to [add authentication to your Laravel 8 app](https://www.techiediaries.com/laravel-8-authentication/).